Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

 • Improve recycling recovery rates

-• Reduce contamination in co-mingled recycling
+• Reduce contamination in commingled recycling

 • Manage high-volume packaging waste more efficiently